metal-gogo/pagina-suelta-first-attempt/README.md

 > Decouple an abstraction from its implementation so that the two can vary independently.

-For most third-party dependencies there should be a dedicated directory under the `dependencies` directory.
-On most cases this directory should keep the same name as the dependency that is going to be wrapped.
+For most third-party dependencies there should be a dedicated file or directory under the `plugins` directory.
+On most cases this directory should be named for the function it would have on the project.

 ### Exceptions